PowerDMARC

 SPF fail

-Have you ever seen your email fail SPF?
-If you have, I will tell you exactly why SPF authentication fails.
 Sender Policy Framework, or SPF, is one of the email authentication protocols organizations have used in their email systems for years to reduce spam and authorize sending sources.
-However, due to unfavorable circumstances, if your SPF fails, this may lead to potential email deliverability issues.
+However, it is common to run into different errors that result in SPF Failure.
+In this post, we discuss what can cause SPF to fail, and how to fix it.

 Here are some common reasons leading to SPF failures: